ShaAnder/WeRevo/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [The Quiz Arms](https://kera-cudmore.github.io/TheQuizArms/).
+The site is deployed using GitHub Pages - [WeRevo](https://shaAnder.github.io/werevo/).

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [kera-cudmore/TheQuizArms](https://github.com/kera-cudmore/TheQuizArms).
+2. Go to the repository for this project, [shaAnder/werevo](https://github.com/shaAnder/werevo).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.
-6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development